richielionell/richielionell.github.io/_posts/2012-08-07-im-learning-python.md

 I had washed my hands off programming 10 years ago.
 Can also be read as -"*programming washed its hands off me 10 years ago*" - we'll debate this on a rainy day.
 Recently the idea resurfaced and miracle of miracles, I've been resuscitated!

 I'm learning Python!!!
 Ahhh I know..
 I can hear you purists mocking already..
 But give the man a break wont you.
 I've at least learnt to make use of well-written-geek-code.
-I'm so happy to know you could survive just knowing variables, for & while loops, lists, dictionaries and tuples.
+I'm so happy to know you could survive just knowing variables, for and while loops, lists, dictionaries and tuples.

 The resources I learned from played a key role in me getting to like what I was learning.
 I found the following useful (by order of usage):